mapp-digital/Mapp-Cloud-WordPress/readme.md

 - e2e:release: run tests for wordpress v5.0 - v5.4 and latest
 - e2e:latest: run tests for latest wordpress
 - e2e:nightly: run tests for nightly wordpress

+## Other scripts

+- npm run i18n: creates a pot file for translations - use this if new strings are introduced
+- npm run install-prettier: installs just prettier without the e2e dependencies